robrotheram/robrotheram/content/_index.md

 Technical Lead managing a team of 6 Engineers to build a variety of custom applications for various clients.
-Help upskill multiple team members on a varitiy of new skills.
+Help up skill multiple team members on a variety of new skills.

 Building a highly salable message processing system that use kubernetes orchestration to build new processing environments.
-Technologies: AWS, RabbitMq, Mongo, Minio, Spring-Boot, Kubernetes, NextJS, Elasticsearch
+Technologies: AWS, RabbitMq, Mongo, MinIO, Spring-Boot, Kubernetes, NextJS, Elasticsearch

 Driving DevOPS methodology with current projects for various clients including Deploying multiple Jenkins CI Servers and Gitlab CI.
 Configure pipelines to allow full End to end testing of system